-The IA should provide a comprehensive review of your AML/CTF program
+The Internal Audit (IA) should provide a comprehensive review of your Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF) program

 Focus on five key themes when evaluating how the internal audit is addressing your AML/CTF concerns:

 - Does your internal audit program have foundational components that are consistent with key elements of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006, Anti-Money Laundering and Counter-Terrorism Financing Rules Instrument 2007 and the AUSTRAC Compliance Guide?
 For instance, the AML/CTF independent review should be risk-based and cover the core examination areas outlined in the manual.

 - Does the internal audit adequately review AML risk during the internal audit planning process?

 The level and intensity of testing for each of the core AML/CTF areas should be risk driven, and for larger and more complex financial institutions, the internal audit may conduct its own AML/CTF risk assessment independent of the first and second lines of defence.